First there was Plexiglass, then acrylic took the world by storm.

 Theoretically speaking, acrylic sheets are recyclable.

-However, the material is not biodegradable and cannot be recycled easily from the comfort of your own home — and your own recycling bin.
+However, the material cannot be recycled easily from the comfort of your own home — and your own recycling bin.

 If you want to recycle an acrylic container or screen, your best bet will be to use a special waste management service like WasteCare and Plastic Expert, as there is a serious lack of facilities offering waste acrylic recycling.

-As a result, acrylic waste has become an increasingly prevalent problem, leading to more environmental pollution and ecosystem disruption.
+As a result, acrylic waste has become an increasingly prevalent problem, leading to more environmental pollution, waste and ecosystem disruption.

 While some manufacturers are trying to tackle the acrylic pollution problem by patenting eco-friendly plexiglass made from recycled materials like used LCD screens, this solution doesn’t tackle the issue at its very source: Plastic production.